MilenaDionne/ndedocumentation/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The site is using the theme just-the-docs as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).